There have been so many adjectives to describe Boris Johnson

 He then casually pulled out a brick from underneath the lectern, held it up in the air and said:

 “Now let me give you a more concrete and tangible example, behold this brick.
 This brick was given to me yesterday in Newcastle Under Lyme, a constituency where we conservatives are (don’t worry I’m not going to throw it) only 3 points behind Labour.
 A place where we have a real chance of winning for the first time in a Century.”

-Mr. Johnson really does know how to captivate his listeners and keep their attention through the creative use of language as he then continues speaking about businesses in Britain exporting around the world he said:
+He keeps their attention through the creative use of language as he continues speaking about businesses in Britain exporting around the world:

 “I’ve seen a Thai factory in Darwin where they are taking on more workers to satisfy the demands for Cumberbunds in China.
 The Cumberbund always having been an essential bit of Chinese Communist apparel.”

 “ I’ve seen a shears factory in Gloucestershire that exports camel clippers to Mongolia, I’m not making this up and a chilli factory in Wiltshire that is making an unbelievable million scoville chillies and that is now working with the Indian government to supply weapon strength chillis from Wiltshire for managing crowd control and riots”